Executive Team

 Randy Timmerman - Information Technology Director

-• He develops software code for many of Ecosceptor’s products and is our webmaster.
+• He develops software code for many of Ecoceptor’s products and is our webmaster.

 • Graduated Summa Cum Laude with a B.S. in Computer Information Systems.